cds-snc/notification-utils/README.md

 #### Dependency management

-This is done through [pip](https://pip.readthedocs.io) and [virtualenv](https://virtualenv.readthedocs.org/en/latest/).
-In practise we have used
+This is done through [poetry](https://python-poetry.org/).
-[VirtualEnvWrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) for our virtual environments.

 Setting up a virtualenvwrapper for python3

     mkvirtualenv -p /usr/local/bin/python3 notifications-utils

-The boostrap script will set the application up. *Ensure you have activated the virtual environment first.*
+The boostrap script will set the application up. *Ensure you have activated the virtual environment first with `poetry shell` or prefix the command with `poetry run`*

     ./scripts/bootstrap.sh

 This will

-* Use pip to install dependencies.
+* Use poetry to install dependencies.

 #### Tests